 The SSA's latest data shows the average monthly Social Security benefits check in August was $1,783.55.
 A 2.5% cost-of-living adjustment would raise the average monthly check by $44.59 next year.

-A projected COLA increase of 2.5% would be the lowest since 2021 but is fairly close to the 20-year average of 2.6%.
+A COLA increase of 2.5% is the lowest since 2021 but is fairly close to the 20-year average of 2.6%.

-The projected Social Security cost-of-living adjustment of 2.5% would make the maximum SSI payment $966, compared to $943 in 2024.
+The Social Security cost-of-living adjustment of 2.5% will make the maximum SSI payment $966, compared to $943 in 2024.
 The increase would bump the maximum SSDI benefits amount to $3,917, up from $3,822 in 2024.

 To calculate your SGA, the SSA typically considers your gross income before taxes.
 If you’re self-employed, the SSA evaluates your profit, which is your total income minus operating expenses.
 While you can work while receiving disability, it's important to be mindful of the SGA limit.
 Earning close to this amount can attract the attention of the SSA, and you might lose your benefits.